Maximal equicontinuous generic factors and weak model sets: Equicontinuous generic factors

 For a homomorphism (i.e. a continuous G-equivariant map) $\pi:\Xnull\to Y$, where $Y$ is any compact metric group on which $G$ acts minimally by translation (so that $\pi(\Xnull)$ is dense in $Y$ \footnote{Observe that, vice versa, denseness of $\pi(\Xnull)$ in $Y$ implies minimality of the action of $G$ on $Y$.}), denote

 and let

 (The intersection is taken over all such spaces $Y$ and all homomorphisms $\pi:\Xnull\to Y$.)
 We call $\Seq_{0}$ the equicontinuous structure relation on $\Xnull$.
-It is obviously an $\cOnull$-closed, $G$-invariant equivalence relation on $\Xnull$. \begin{remark} Recall that each topologically transitive, equicontinuous $G$-action on a compact metric space $Y$ induces the structure of an abelian group on $Y$, such that $Y$ (with its original topology) becomes a topological group, on which $G$ acts by translation.
-In particular, using an equivalent metric on $Y$, if necessary, we can always assume that the action of $G$ on $Y$ is isometric. \footnote{Denote by $d$ the given metric on $Y$.
+It is obviously an $\cOnull$-closed, $G$-invariant equivalence relation on $\Xnull$. \begin{remark} Recall that each topologically transitive, equicontinuous $G$-action on a compact metric space $Y$ induces the structure of an abelian group on $Y$, such that $Y$ (with its original topology) becomes a topological group, on which $G$ acts by translation. \footnote{This fact goes back to work of Ellis.
+A comprehensive presentation of the corresponding circle of ideas can be found in \cite[Sec.~3.1]{ABKL14}.} In particular, using an equivalent metric on $Y$, if necessary, we can always assume that the action of $G$ on $Y$ is isometric. \footnote{Denote by $d$ the given metric on $Y$.
 Then $d'(y_1,y_2):=\sup\{d(gy_1,gy_2): g\in G\}$ has the desired properties.} \end{remark}

 \paragraph{The regional proximal relation} Denote

 let